Larryboy: The Cartoon Adventures: Reception

 In a mixed review, Scott Blakey of the Los Angeles Times Syndicate wrote that the series has "sly nods to comic book characters of the 1930s and the so-called golden age of animation" while referring to the series as a "breakthrough in reverse" for its use of 2D animation instead of 3D animation.
 In a more positive review, Richard LeCornte of the Reno Gazette-Journal writes that the series "succeeds at making its message pleasing to children and adults" and gave the series a B+.

 The series was nominated for a Golden Reel Award in 2003 for Best Sound Editing in Direct to Video, but lost to The Adventures of Tom Thumb & Thumbelina.
 Vischer stated that fans of the original VeggieTales series criticized the series for its cheap-looking animation.
 Mixed with Big Idea's bankruptcy at the time, the series was cancelled after the release of only four videos.

 Home media

 All of the videos were released in both VHS and DVD formats.
 They were also released as a set or included with the other Larryboy videos in: VeggieTales: Bumblyburg Super-Hero Value Pack (2004), VeggieTales: Larryboy Super Hero Power Pack (2012), and VeggieTales: Larryboy Ultimate Super Hero Collection (2019).

+In other media

+Books

+A series of nine chapter books based on the series was published by Zonderkidz between 2002 and 2004.
+The first five came out during the show's run, with the remaining four published after it ended, serving as a continuation.
+The books featured new stories set within the show's continuity, with Larryboy facing a variety of villains and challenges.
+Seven of the books were original stories, while two were adapted from the episodes "The Yodelnapper!" and "The Good, the Bad and the Eggly."
+The books were written by authors Sean Gaffney, Bob Katula, Kent Redeker, and Doug Peterson.
+The first book, LarryBoy and the Emperor of Envy, was later adapted as an episode of The VeggieTales Show in 2021.